 The lowest altitude we saw around the plantation was just under 1,600 meters, but can reach as high as 1,900 meters.
-Baroida itself was one of the first coffee farms in the area, and much of the coffee planted by small producers of the Tairora Project actually originally came from seeds from the Baroida Estate.
-Some of the villages in the area that turn in coffee to the Tairora Project include Boka, Kantuera, Kobuta, Abiera, and the Bonta village from which we also have selected a few microlots over the years—including this year.
-Growers in this area who contribute to the Tairora project have between 2 and 25 hectares of coffee and grow an assortment of fruits and vegetables and a few other cash crops.
+Baroida itself was one of the first coffee farms in the area, and much of the coffee planted by small producers of the Tairora coffee actually originally came from seeds from the Baroida Estate.
+Some of the villages and people in the area that turn in coffee to the Tairora coffee include Boka, Kantuera, Kobuta, Abiera, and the Bonta village.
+These areas and people who contribute to the Tairora coffee have between 2 and 25 hectares of coffee and grow an assortment of fruits and vegetables and a few other cash crops.

 Papua New Guinea, in general, is a late-comer to the production of coffee, really only starting in the 1920s and not taking off until the 1950s.
 Today, Papua New Guinea is renowned for how remote and culturally diverse it is.
 This remoteness kept outside visitors from venturing into the Papua New Guinea highlands until the early 1900s.
 This remoteness also led to another popular fact about Papua New Guinea, which is that the hundreds of individual tribes in the country speak more than 800 documented languages among all of them.
 It is often stated that certain tribes did not know of other tribes living as close as a few kilometers away because of rugged terrain and the remoteness of the highlands.